E-commerce in Southeast Asia

-E-commerce or electric commerce in Southeast Asia is the buying and selling of products and services over the internet in the countries of Southeast Asia.
+E-commerce in Southeast Asia is the buying and selling of products and services over the internet in the countries of Southeast Asia.
 These practices reached Southeast Asia during the dot-com mania in the 1990s.
 After the dot-com bust, local e-companies have seen promising growth in this sector.

 History

 Before the Bubble

 The Internet and the beginning of e-commerce in the 1990's made it practical for Southeast Asian consumers to purchase items from American and European companies that would be delivered in their countries.
 The dot-com companies’ stock prices then skyrocketed, and native companies felt they needed to catch up to the other high selling e-commerce countries, choosing to underestimate the risks of launching many e-companies and letting the market decide which ones would succeed.

 Asia had begun to receive nearly half of the total capital inflow from developing countries, attracted by the high interest rates.
 The economies of Malaysia, Singapore, Thailand and Indonesia saw high GDP growth rates up to 12 percent, due to the stable Asian economies, the World Bank and the IMF for the benefit of the Asian local companies.